aztechsk/its-g5-rx-tx/README.md

 cp sdkconfig.proto-enc28j60 sdkconfig
 ```

-If you make any incompatible changes to the hardware/sdkconfig, make sure to set `HW_VARIANT` to `custom` in the sdkconfig,
+If you make any changes to the hardware/sdkconfig, make sure to set `HW_VARIANT` to `custom` in the sdkconfig,
 otherwise you may receive incompatible OTA updates if you connect to the official MQTT server.

 ## Building